open5e/open5e/source/monsters/tome-of-beasts/E/eala.rst

 **Swan Song.** When the eala is reduced to 0 hit points, it can use its last breath sing a plaintive and beautiful melody.
-Creatures within 20 feet that can hear the eala must succeed on a DC 13 Charisma saving throw or be incapacitated for 1 round.
+Creatures within 20 feet that can hear the eala must succeed on a DC 13 Charisma saving throw or be :ref:`srd:incapacitated` for 1 round.
 A creature incapacitated in this way has its speed reduced to 0.